How does it work

 next-yak has 3 parts:

-1. The compile time part
+- The compile time part (SWC plugin + bundler integration)

-2. The runtime part
+- The runtime part (minimal class name merging)

-3. Optional: Context
+- Optional: Context (theme provider)

 The compile time part is responsible for extracting styles and transforming your code into something that uses the runtime part.
 The runtime part is responsible for merging styles and props.